gbrodman/order-tracking/README.md

 ## Instructions (basic)

+- If you don't have it already, add either Chromedriver or Geckodriver to your PATH.
+The default is Chrome; download it from [here](https://sites.google.com/a/chromium.org/chromedriver/home) and add it to your PATH (this will vary based on operating system, search on Google for results particular to your system).
 - Enable IMAP in GMail--go to the Settings page, then the "Forwarding and POP/IMAP" tab, then make sure IMAP is enabled
 - `pip3 install pyyaml selenium google-api-python-client google-auth-oauthlib`
 - Copy config.yml.template to config.yml